pnp/sp-dev-fx-webparts/samples/react-world-clocks/README.md

 - This sample is extension of the single World time clock sample that was provided in SP Starter Kit.
 - This web part use SharePoint List to Show multiple Clocks.
 - Each clock item can have Name, Timezone and status (Active, Yes/No).
-- The webpart properties will allow you to enter Web Part Title and select a List.
+- The web part properties will allow you to enter Web Part Title and select a List.
-- The webpart properties will allow you to show or hide time.
+- The web part properties will allow you to show or hide time.
 - You can show or hide clocks by setting the status to active or inactive.
 - The web part does not update automatically.
 [Someone need to make the React Tick :)]